top of page

 I began my PhD in Astronomy at UMass Amherst in Fall of 2015, eager to explore research and wondering how I missed the memo on just how important coding would be for Astronomy (all caught up now).
 During my time as a graduate student at UMass I have had the opportunity to research multiple sectors of the universe with different data sets, visit telescopes, and travel the world (my personal favorite perk of being an Astronomer).
 I'm grateful to have met so many wonderful people in the community from these experiences.

 My hobbies include singing, playing piano, hiking around Amherst, and engaging in adrenaline-junkie activities during my travels without telling my loved ones about it until it's over.
 I also love teaching Astronomy to all ages, whether doing outreach with kids or having a mind-blowing conversation with a friend.
-I was recently a featured guest on the Starts With A Bang Podcast hosted by Ethan Siegel of Forbes Magazine (Podcast Link Here!) where I offer some expertise on active galaxies.
-I've recently (2023) began a podcast of my own called The Orphic.
+In 2023 I began a podcast of my own called The Orphic.

 Research Positions